jooney0907/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [ x] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [ x] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [ x] Description of key features
-- [ ] Description of how you will use each technology
+- [ x] Description of how you will use each technology
-- [ ] One or more rough sketches of your application.
+- [ x] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

 Have you and your family wanted to do something together but didn't know what?
 With quiztopia you will never have to worry about finding a fun activity with your family ever again.
+Quiztopia allows users to sign in and go through various different questions.
 Quiztopia is a simple but very fun way to compete and see which family member or friend has the greatest trivai knowledge!

 ### Design